The Happiest Millionaire: Music

 The song "Detroit" contains the lyric "F.O.B.
 Detroit".
-According to the Shermans, Disney overheard them singing the song and misheard the phrase as "S.O.B.", then scolded them for using such language in a Disney movie.
+According to the Shermans, Disney overheard them singing the song and misheard the phrase as "S.O.B.", then scolded them for using such language in a Disney film.
 The Shermans corrected Disney and the three laughed about it.

 The original cast soundtrack was released on Buena Vista Records in stereo (STER-5001) and mono (BV-5001) versions.
 A second cast recording with studio singers and orchestrations by Tutti Camarata appeared on Disneyland Records in stereo (STER-1303) and mono (DQ-1303).

 The cast soundtrack was re-released on CD in 2002 (60781-7), remastered from the original eight-track master tapes to reduce the heavy reverb from the original LP.
 The soundtrack is currently available on iTunes.

 "Are We Dancing?" was included on the 1992 CD compilation The Sherman Brothers.
 The song along with "Fortuosity" was included on the 2009 Sherman Brothers Songbook compilation set.

 The Supremes covered "It Won't Be Long 'Til Christmas" for their planned album of Disney covers, but the tracks from that session were not released until the 1980s.